 What’s your 5-year plan?
 What’s your ten year plan?
 How are you progressing?
 And, are you currently on track from what you planned 5 or 10 years ago?
 Many service business owners aren’t.
 They are just going day-by-day trying to keep afloat and hoping for some magic wizard to appear and make everything better.
 This is insanity—doing the same day-to-day grind over and over, and expecting a different result.
 It won’t happen.
 If you’re struggling now, you’ll be struggling tomorrow unless you do something different.
 You, yourself are in charge of furthering your business’s success.

 Start with changing your mindset: stop treating your business like a job and start thinking of it like a wealth-creating asset.
 This means thinking long-term about acquiring assets in your company and ensuring that you squeeze the most out of each asset for maximum growth.
-(Jay Abraham talks about this when he is a guest speaker at Service Business Edge).
+(Jay Abraham talks about this when he is a guest speaker at a CEO Warrior event like Service Business Live).
 Think of your business as a portfolio of assets where you acquire money-making assets and they work to grow for you.
 That might be more team members, more vehicles, more trade-lines, more offices, more markets… maybe even acquiring your competitors!
 When it comes to investing your finances you use this approach, right?
 So why not take the same concept and apply it to your business.

 Next, create a plan.
 No matter what your situation, you should have a short-term and a long-term plan for where you want to be with your business.
 Think 5 years down the road and create a vision for what that future looks like.
 Then, create milestones, targets, and KPIs that go yearly, monthly, weekly, and daily, so you know exactly what to do each and every day to get to your vision.